moogates/timer-manager/README.md

 # timer-manager
-A timer manager driven by a thread pool, written in c++11, by Yuwei Mu.
+A timer(timed task) manager driven by a thread pool, written in c++11, by Yuwei Mu.
 If you find any problems using this timer manager, please send me a mail(moogates@163.com)!
 # Example
 ## 1. ScheduleAtFixedRate